MarkEdmondson1234/edmonbrain/README.md

 # Edmonbrain

+It all works, but its hacked together as use cases and experiments come to mind.
+Next phase of this project will be to refactor and generalise functions so it can be deployed more easily.

-The production version of https://github.com/MarkEdmondson1234/langchain-github
+The next version based off of https://github.com/MarkEdmondson1234/langchain-github

 Background details at the blog post: https://code.markedmondson.me/running-llms-on-gcp/